 |Affiliation||New York University|

-Summary of the deposit
+Summary of the collection

-Sasi is a language whose speakers are found in eastern Botswana in and around Mokgenene, Poloka, Dibete and nearby cattle posts (as of 2016).
-The speakers themselves refer to the language as ŋǃaˤa.
-It is mutually intelligible with ǂHoan.
-Together with ǂHoan, it forms the ǂʔamkoe branch of Kx’a.
-As of 2016, there were approximate 15 speakers.
+Sasi is closely related to ǂHoan which is spoken in the area south and east of the Khutse game reserve (e.g., Khekhenye, Dutlwe, Shorilatholo).
+Together with ǂHoan it forms the ǂʔamkoe branch of Kx’a (Northern Khoisan).
 Sasi has syntactic features characteristic of the non-central Khoisan languages, which include languages of the Kx’a, !Ui and Tuu groups.
 For example, Sasi has a rich system of verbal compounds (also known as serial verb constructions).
 Sasi marks (non-direct object) dependents of the verb with oblique marking (also called the linker).
 Lastly, Sasi has a complicated system of nominal plural marking and verbal pluractionality marking.
 For a preliminary grammatical description of Sasi, and a discussion of its relation to ǂHoan, see Collins and Gruber 2014.

-Chris Collins started documenting Sasi in 1996-1997 and the summer of 1998.
-He then returned to do further documentation work on Sasi (and other Khoisan languages) during 2011-2012 and 2015-2016, both times collaborating with Andy Chebanne.
-The deposit will include all the materials collected during those periods as well as transcribed video footage gathered during 2019-2020.
+Chris Collins started documenting Sasi in 1996-1997 and the summer of 1998 as part of a project looking at the syntax of ǂHoan.
+He then returned to do further documentation of Sasi (and other Khoisan languages) during 2011-2012 and 2015-2016, both times collaborating with Andy Chebanne of the University of Botswana.
+The ELAR collection mostly contains video footage gathered during 2019-2020.

 Acknowledgement and citation

 Collins, Chris.
 2020.
 Documenting Sasi.
-London: SOAS University of London, Endangered Languages Archive.
+Endangered Languages Archive.
 Handle: http://hdl.handle.net/2196/caad62bf-2302-429d-a65f-23008f7b118f.
 Accessed on [insert date here].